 - The ratio of children ages 9 and under to caregiver may be a maximum of three bathers to one caregiver (3:1)

-- Children 10 years of age and older who are swimmers may be admitted to the pool unaccompanied.
+- Children 10 years of age and older who are swimmers may be admitted to the pool unaccompanied based on the drop-in program description.
 Those who cannot demonstrate comfort in the water or pass the facility swim test must remain in the shallow end

 - Caregiver or group leaders are responsible for children in their care while in the facility and must directly supervise the children at all times